 I do this each time the outing falls out of line with the schedule – with the exception of after eating or drinking water.
 If I take out my puppy at 7:30 a.m. and feed them at 8 a.m., I will take them out 15 to 30 minutes later and start my 2-hour schedule at that point.
 Not all puppies have to go after eating though; it depends on their physiology.

 4. You Have To Be Strict When Potty Training a Puppy

 Now for the hard part.

 In order to teach a puppy to go outside consistently, we have to remove all other options.
-This is how I train pups that don’t want to go outside either due to being trained on pads for too long, don’t like the cold or inclement weather, or are too nervous/scared to go outside.
-This is also how I teach puppies to potty in very specific areas such as litter box or grass patches.
+This is how I train pups that don’t want to go outside because they were trained on pads for too long, they don’t like the cold or inclement weather or they are too nervous or scared to go outside.
+This is also how I teach puppies to potty in very specific areas, such as litter box or grass patches.

-Last, but not least is rewarding your puppy for going outside.
-I personally use and recommend very high-value rewards like cheese, hot dog, turkey, sausage, etcetera.
-I will limit this treat only when the puppy potties outside.
-This helps motivate them to go outside again as this is the only time they get this level of reward.
+Last, but not least, is rewarding your puppy for using the bathroom outside.
+I personally use – and recommend – very high-value rewards, like cheese, hot dogs, turkey and sausage.
+I will limit this treat to only when the puppy potties outside.
+This helps motivate them to go outside again as it’s the only time they get this level of reward.

 Over time, you will see your puppy immediately potty and run to you to get their treat.
-This is good as we want to motivate them to go outside each time we take them.
+This is good, as we want to motivate them to potty outside every time we take them.

-These are the key fundamentals that I use when working with clients on potty training.
-I wasn’t potty trained in a day and neither will your puppy.
-Again, it will take time and consistency, but if you stick with it, your puppy will make incredible progress, quickly.
+These are the five key fundamentals I use when working with clients on potty training.
+But keep in mind, you weren’t potty trained in a day, and your puppy won’t be either.
+Again, it will take time and consistency.
+But if you stick with it, your puppy will make incredible progress, quickly.